 We all lead busy lives.
-Being a parent, working a full time job and providing mental and emotional support to a partner with cancer can be exhausting.
-Particularly as the emotional support structure, we often feel the need to be strong.
+Being a parent, working a full time job, and providing mental and emotional support to a partner with cancer can be exhausting.
+Particularly as their emotional support structure, we often feel the need to be strong.
 We can be so focused on taking care of everything and everyone else, it is easy to ignore our own emotional needs.

-Dealing with the impacts of a spouse with cancer is an emotional roller coaster.
-When we don’t take time to process the emotions we feel as a result of the latest doctor appointment or test result, we’ll end up trying to stuff or mask our emotions through other means.
-This can come in the form of a late night binge or sleepless nights or drowning ourselves in a bottle of wine.
+Dealing with the impacts of a spouse with cancer is like being on an emotional roller coaster.
+When we don’t take time to process the emotions we feel as a result of the latest doctor appointment or test result, we’ll end up trying to “address” our emotions through other means.
+This often comes in the form of a late night binge , sleepless nights, or drowning ourselves in a bottle of wine.
 I know because I’ve done all of them.

 Those activities just serve as a band-aid and give us a temporary reprieve from what we may be feeling.
 Under the band-aid, we’ll continue to bleed.
 The emotions will continue to resurface because we never actually process them.
 This can go for for years if you let it.

 Here is the good news.
 Emotions can’t harm us.
 No, really!
 They are simply vibrations in our bodies.
 Anger may feel like a tightness in your chest.
 Grief and sadness may feel like an emptiness or pit in your stomach.
 Unpleasant, yes but that is it.
 Yet, we spend so much energy trying to avoid them or stuff them down because we are literally afraid to feel them.
 What are we so afraid of?

 The ironic thing is, the quickest way out of an emotion is directly through it.
 That means you need to allow yourself the space to feel and be present with your emotion.